As you learn more about WordPress, you may occasionally come across the term blogroll.

 You can add a link section to your sidebar menu by creating a custom menu, or use a plugin like the one shown in the tutorial below.

-If you can’t see the Links Manager section when you log into your WP dashboard you will need to install a plugin.
-This tutorial shows you how to add and manage links on your site’s sidebar using plugins.
+If you can’t see a Links section on your main menu when you log into your WordPress admin area, you can add this feature by installing a plugin.
+In this tutorial, you will learn how to add, edit, delete and manage links on your sidebar using WordPress plugins.

 Link Manager